haleigh27/HALVAL360_FTO2401_GroupA1_Haleigh-Valentine_DJS04/README.md

 The "Book Connect" application renders a list of previews of books in a database.
 Each preview is a button styled to display the book cover image, title and author.

 User interactions available include:

--Changing the theme (day and night)
+-   Changing the theme (day and night)
--Filtering the book previews by Title, Author and Genre -Clicking on a book to view more details (description and year published)
+-   Filtering the book previews by Title, Author and Genre
+-   Clicking on a book to view more details (description and year published)

 ![alt text](image.png)